ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Template with the input parameters (id), the system Updates the is_deleted flag to true in the Template DB against the id received
+On receiving a request to delete a Template with the input parameters (id), the system Updates the is_deleted flag to true in the Template Database against the id received

 1. Validates if all required input parameters have been received as listed below for each specific request
    * id- character (36) - Mandatory